 "With the risk we could see a further trigger of fragility in labour market data tomorrow, it seems in the short term any rallies could be worth fading."

 A Reuters consensus forecast shows the UK unemployment rate, is expected to be unchanged at 7.8 percent when it is released on Wednesday, but any unexpected rise could knock the pound lower.

 Concerns about the UK economy have been increasing since finance minister George Osborne downgraded growth forecasts and said the country will miss debt-cutting goals in his mid-year budget statement last week, raising the possibility the country will lose its prized AAA credit rating.

 A survey showing UK house prices fell faster than expected in November added to those worries, although with no other domestic data scheduled for Tuesday sterling was expected to take its lead from developments in the euro zone.

 Concerns about political uncertainty in Italy were expected to limit both sterling and euro gains against the highly liquid dollar, which is considered a safe haven currency by investors and tends to rally in times of market tension.

 Analysts said a speech from Bank of England governor Mervyn King in New York on Monday, in which he warned that too many countries were trying to weaken their currencies, was unlikely to impact the value of sterling.

-But the speech did highlight the BoE's concern that the UK will struggle to boost exports while the pound remains relatively strong.
+The speech did however highlight the BoE's concern that the UK will struggle to boost exports while the pound remains relatively strong.

-Trade-weighted sterling was last at 83.8, within reach of the peak of 84.7 hit in September.
+Trade-weighted sterling was last at 83.9, according to BoE data, within reach of the peak of 84.7 hit in September.
 A rise above that level would take the index to its highest since November 2008.